Treatment of Medical Waste

 The primary methods of treatment and disposal of medical waste are:

 The treated waste - if sufficiently sterile - can generally be disposed with general waste in a sanitary landfill, or in some cases discharged into the sewer system.
 In the past, treatment of medical waste was primarily performed on-site at hospitals in dedicated medical waste facilities.
 Over time, the expense and regulation of these facilities have prompted organizations to hire contractors to collect, treat, and dispose of medical waste, and the percentage of medical organizations that perform their own treatment and disposal is expected to drop.

 To ensure that each treatment method provides the proper environment for the destruction of biologicals, test indicators for microbiological spores measure the treatment effectiveness.
 Microbiological spores are the most difficult of biologicals to destroy, so when the test package cannot be cultured after treatment, the waste is considered properly treated.
 In treatment methods where shredding or maceration is employed, the test package is inserted into the system after the shredding process to avoid physical destruction of the test package.
 The test package is then retrieved from the waste after treatment.

-According to the EPA, 90% of medical waste is incinerated.
 Incineration is the controlled burning of the medical waste in a dedicated medical waste incinerator.
-Among industry folks, these units are often referred to as hospital/medical/infectious waste incinerators (HMIWIs).
+Among industry professionals, these units are often referred to as hospital/medical/infectious waste incinerators (HMIWIs).